shellycao123/notes/algorithm.md

 3. Implement iterator with stack, need to maintain a next variable for the iterator.
 4. Stack can be used to keep track of the current status as far as the insertion of current element.
 When deleting, pop from the status stack.
 5. When need to find the **next larger/smaller element**, the first thing to consider is to use monotonic stack.
+6. 嵌套类问题，alway push each element to the stack, then keeps popping from the stack.

 ### Heap
 1. When using two heaps to keep track of the median of numbers, pay attention to the balance condition.
 If want to peek from the bottom heap when retrieving the median, set the balance condition to bottom.size() >= top.size(), aka the condition in while loop should be (bottom.size > top.size() + 1) && (top.size() > bottom.size())